akuklev/HOCC/README.md

 § Introduction
 --------------

-The term _Construction Calculi_ employed in the title of this paper refers to type theories that (1) are intended to serve as general purpose structuralist foundations of mathematics and (2) are capable of expressing polymorphic constructions and theorems, i.e. constructions and theorems applying to all mathematical objects of certain kind (say, Groups or Categories) w/o size limitations.
+The term _Construction Calculi_ employed in the title of this paper refers to type theories that are intended to serve as general purpose structuralist foundations of mathematics.
 At times we will also mention type theories not striving to serve as general purpose foundational frameworks, these will be referred to as _domain-specific type theories_.

-Construction calculi must be able to express typed higher-order intuitionistic logic, constructive proofs in natural deduction style, formal axiomatic structures (such as Eucledian geometry) together with formal constructions on them, and, last but not least, canonical mathematical objects such as natural and (analytic) real numers, lists, sequences, functions, relations, etc. Such canonical objects are introduced there as inductive types.
+Construction calculi must be able to express typed higher-order intuitionistic logic, constructive proofs in natural deduction style, formal axiomatic theories (such as Eucledian geometry) together with formal constructions on them, and, last but not least, canonical mathematical objects such as natural and (analytic) real numers, lists, sequences, functions, relations, etc. Such canonical objects are introduced there as inductive types.